clewisdavis/react-playground/React-Main-Concepts-Notes.md

 - In React, you can create distinct component that encapsulate behavior you need.
 Then you can render only some of them, depending on the state of your app.

-- **Conditional rendering in React works teh same way conditions work in JS.**
+- **Conditional rendering in React works the same way conditions work in JS.**
 - Use JS operator like [if](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/if...else) or the [conditional operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Conditional_Operator) to create elements representing the current state, and let React update the UI to match them.

 - Consider these two components: